soniarote/Superposed-docking-analysis/README.md

 ## Overview

-You have 2 systems a and  want to compare if a ligand binds in different places?
+You have 2 systems and  want to compare if a ligand binds in different places?
 This tool performs comparative analysis of docking results from Wild-Type (WT) and Mutant protein systems.
 It aligns all structures, identifies overlapping ligand poses based on RMSD criteria, and generates visualization-ready PDB files for structural comparison.

-### Chimerax Visualization of 2 outputs: all ligands in transparent, UNIQUE LIGANDS for WT in blue, UNIQUE ligand for mutant in green
+### Chimerax Visualization of 2 outputs: all ligands in transparent, UNIQUE  gandsfor WT in blue, UNIQUE ligands for mutant in green
 ![All ligands transparent](images/all_ligands_transparent.png)